aneoconsulting/ArmoniK.Admin.GUI/unit_test_formation.md

 ![image](https://github.com/aneoconsulting/ArmoniK.Admin.GUI/assets/136307285/6d201e17-a2a8-45e3-a7bf-9f5d56d0b352)

-Rigth there, we test the clear method of Storage service.
+Right there, we test the clear method of Storage service.

 First, we call clear() function from the service.
 Then, we test whether local storage clear function implemented by our function has been called.